christopher5106/christopher5106.github.io/_posts/2016-04-20-add-an-interface-to-your-instances-in-the-cloud.markdown

 In the inbound configuration panel of the security group of your EC2 instance, add TCP 5901.

-I would strongly advise you to use VNC for Chrome
+I would strongly advise you to use **VNC for Chrome** :

 [![VNC for Chrome]({{ site.url }}/img/vnc_for_chrome.png)](https://chrome.google.com/webstore/detail/vnc%C2%AE-viewer-for-google-ch/iabmpiboiopbgfabjmgeedhcmjenhbla?hl=en)

-Download a VNC viewer on your computer, such as [realvnc vnc viewer](https://www.realvnc.com/download/viewer/).
+You can also download a VNC viewer on your computer, such as [realvnc vnc viewer](https://www.realvnc.com/download/viewer/).

 Choose the right IP and port :